People often ask me what it means to go on a yoga or meditation retreat.

 - Are Learning to adjust to life as an expat

 - Feel disconnected from yourself

 - Want to change

 - Already have a healthy lifestyle but you need to get back on track

 - Fight a losing battle to manage stress and worry

 - Want to step back and look at the big picture

 - Want to connect with a group of interesting and vibrant people

-If you are ready to jump, check out these upcoming retreats in South Asia.
+If you are ready to jump, check out this upcoming retreat in Banff National Park.